diana-hep/oamap/README.md

 print(psum)
 ```

 On my laptop, this took 25 seconds.
 Only five of the thirty arrays were actually loaded (9.5 MB of the 38 MB).
 Most of this time is spent creating and destroying proxy objects, which are Python class instances pointing to relevant parts of the arrays.
-In principle, the only data we need to pass around is an index for each list, union, or record.
-Extracting items from lists, instances of a union, or attributes from a record simply requires special interpretation of that index.
+In principle, all we need to pass around is an index for each non-primitive object: extracting items from lists, instances of a union, or attributes from a record just requires a special interpretation of that index.

 As an alternative to passing proxy objects in dynamic Python, we could translate the Python code to pass integer indexes and interpret them correctly.
 This involves something like a compiler pass, propagating PLUR data types through the code to insert index interpretations at the appropriate places, which can be performed rigorously at the level of [abstract syntax trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree).